nvx0/w11-tutorial/README.md

 # w11-tutorial
-Wan't to install windows 11 on unsupported hardware without usb?
-This will help you out!
+Want to install windows 11 on unsupported hardware without usb?
+This tutorial will help you out!

 # EN Tutorial
 1. Go to ``winiso.pl`` and download Windows 11.
 It's quite small.